List of Philippine submissions for the Academy Award for Best International Feature Film

+As of 2025, the Philippines has submitted thirty-five films, but none of them were nominated.

+History

-The Film Academy of the Philippines (FAP), headed by acting director general Manny Morfe, appoints a committee to choose one film among those released that year to be submitted as the Philippines's official entry to the Academy for a nomination for "Best International Feature Film" the following year.
+The Film Academy of the Philippines (FAP) appoints a committee to choose one film among those released that year to be submitted as the Philippines's official entry to the Academy for a nomination for "Best International Feature Film" the following year.
 The chosen films, along with their English subtitles, are sent to the Academy, where they are screened for the jury.
-The 1953 biopic Genghis Khan was the first Filipino film submitted for consideration for the Honorary Foreign Language Film award, the precursor to the current category.
-From 1956 until the establishment of the FAP in 1981, only four films were submitted for considerationChild of Sorrow (1956), The Moises Padilla Story (1961), Because of a Flower (1967), and Ganito Kami Noon...
+The 1950 biopic Genghis Khan was the first and only Philippine film submitted for consideration for the Honorary Foreign Language Film award, the precursor to the current category, but no award was given to the film or any non-English language films at this feat.

+From 1956 until the establishment of the FAP in 1981, only four films were submitted for consideration: Child of Sorrow (1956), The Moises Padilla Story (1961), Because of a Flower (1967), and Ganito Kami Noon...
 Paano Kayo Ngayon?
 (1976).
-After the FAP was founded, the Philippines submitted Of the Flesh in 1984 and This Is My Country in 1985, but made no submissions until 1995's Harvest Home.
+After the FAP was founded, the Philippines submitted Of the Flesh in 1984 and This Is My Country in 1985, but made no further submissions until 1995's Harvest Home.
 Since then, the FAP has submitted a film in most years.
-In 2005, no film was submitted after it was revealed by then FAP director general Leo Martinez that the organization did not receive an invitation from the AMPAS.
+No film was submitted in 2005; Leo Martinez, the director general of the FAP, revealed that the organization had not received an invitation from the Academy.
 In 2021, the FAP controversially chose not to send an entry as they lacked government funding due to the COVID-19 pandemic.
-In total, the Philippines has made 33 submissions to the category, but none have been nominated for an Oscar, the latest being the 2022 submission On the Job: The Missing 8.

-Filmakers Marilou Diaz-Abaya and Gil Portes have each represented the Philippines three times in this category, the most for any director—including two consecutive films each: Diaz Abaya in 1997 and 1998, and Portes in 2001 and 2002.
-Cannes Film Festival Award recipient Brillante Mendoza has directed two films that were submitted in 2016 and 2020.
-Four films starring John Arcilla have been submitted for consideration in the category, of these however, the 2013 independent crime drama Metro Manila produced by British director Sean Ellis was the United Kingdom's submission at the 86th Academy Awards.
+Filmmakers Marilou Diaz-Abaya and Gil Portes have each represented the Philippines three times in this category, the most for any director, and including two consecutive films each: Diaz Abaya in 1997 and 1998, and Portes in 2001 and 2002.
+Brillante Mendoza, a recipient of the Cannes Film Festival Award for Best Director, directed the 2016 and 2020 submissions.
+Three films starring John Arcilla have been submitted by the Philippines.
 Joel Torre has co-starred in three films that were entries in 1984, 1985, and 2000.
-Two of Judy Ann Santos's films, including Ploning (2008), which she produced and starred in, were submitted.
+Two of Judy Ann Santos's films, including Ploning (2008), which she produced and starred in, have been submitted.
 Angel Aquino, Sid Lucero, Phillip Salvador, Vilma Santos, and Jomari Yllana have each represented the Philippines twice as actors in the category.

+Carl Joseph Papa's The Missing and Ramona S. Diaz's And So It Begins marked the first animated and documentary films, respectively, to be submitted as the Philippine entry in two consecutive years.